Pikachu ★

 The Mouse That Broke the Frame

-What makes Pikachu ★ extraordinary isn't just rarity — it's convergence.
-This is Pikachu, the most recognizable Pokémon in existence, rendered in the most prestigious card treatment of its era, by the only artist who ever illustrated Gold Stars.
-The result is a card that sits at the intersection of nostalgia, scarcity, and iconic design.
+Pikachu ★ is the convergence of the most recognizable Pokémon in existence with the most prestigious card treatment of its era, by the only artist who ever illustrated Gold Stars.
+The result sits at the intersection of nostalgia, scarcity, and iconic design.

-The pull rate was brutal: approximately 1 Gold Star in every 72 booster packs, or roughly one per two booster boxes.
-And unlike modern ultra-rares, this was during an era of dramatically lower print runs.
-The EX era (2003–2007) coincided with a significant dip in Pokémon's popularity in the West — meaning fewer boxes were produced, fewer were opened, and fewer Gold Stars entered circulation.
+The pull rate was brutal: approximately 1 Gold Star in every 72 packs, or one per two booster boxes.
+And this was during an era of dramatically lower print runs — the EX era (2003–2007) coincided with a dip in Pokémon's Western popularity, meaning fewer boxes produced, fewer opened, fewer Gold Stars in circulation.

-The artwork shows Pikachu in its shiny orange-tinted form, leaping energetically outward, its body breaking past the card's illustration frame — a signature Gold Star technique that wouldn't become standard in the TCG until the XY era nearly a decade later.
-Every Gold Star was illustrated by a single artist, Masakazu Fukuda, giving the entire 27-card series a remarkable visual cohesion.
+The artwork shows Pikachu in its shiny orange-tinted form, leaping energetically outward, body breaking past the illustration frame — a signature Gold Star technique that wouldn't become standard until the XY era nearly a decade later.

-For collectors who chase the complete Gold Star set — all 27 cards in PSA 10 — only 17 complete sets are believed to exist.
-The Pikachu is consistently one of the most difficult and expensive pieces to acquire in top grade.
+For collectors chasing the complete Gold Star set — all 27 in PSA 10 — only 17 complete sets are believed to exist.
+Pikachu is consistently one of the most difficult and expensive pieces to acquire in top grade.

 Gold Stars set the template for every premium chase card that came after — and nearly twenty years later, nothing has surpassed them.